Home Insurance in Spain (2026 Guide): How It Works for Owners, Tenants & Expats

 - A water leak damages a neighbour

-- Someone is injured in your home
+- Someone is injured inside your home

 Community Insurance (Seguro de Comunidad)

-Most apartment buildings have community insurance, which usually covers:
+Most apartment buildings have community insurance, covering:

 - Roof and façade